-Pretty much exactly what is says on the tin.
-A really, really old house, built in the traditional style of Hoi An and the interior remains unchanged for about 250 years (Although it’s a shop now and a house).
-There’s a 35,000 VND (€1.30) entry fee if you fancy having a nose MTV cribs style.
+Pretty much exactly what is said on the tin.
+A really, really old house, built in the traditional style of Hoi An and the interior has remained unchanged for about 250 years (Although it’s a shop now and a house).
+There’s a 35,000 VND (€1.30) entry fee if you fancy having a nose MTV crib style.

 Japanese Covered Bridge:

 Another imaginatively named attraction.
-Its a Japanese, pagoda style bridge, and it’s got a roof (apparently a gift from Japan to Hoi An for some reason).
-There’s a 2000 VND (€0.07) charge to cross the bridge from the side where the lanterns are launched but if you wander around the town and approach from the opposite side of the bridge there’s no fee, also, it’s only 7 cent.
+It’s a Japanese, pagoda-style bridge, and it’s got a roof (apparently a gift from Japan to Hoi An for some reason).
+There’s a 2000 VND (€0.07) charge to cross the bridge from the side where the lanterns are launched but if you wander around the town and approach from the opposite side of the bridge there’s no fee, also, it’s only 7 cents.

 Unfortunately this is only a “to do” if you happen to be in Hoi An on the 15th day of the 8th month of the Lunar calendar (so…September-ish but maybe google it for an exact date).
 The Mid Autumn Festival sees throngs of children and teens dressed as Chinese dragons performing Dragon dances for local businesses as a way to ward off evil spirits and bring good luck and prosperity.